Fire Door Cost

 This is incredibly important as carbon monoxide poisoning is very common and tough to detect without the help of apparatus like an alarm.

-If you're improving the interior of your home with brand new fire-rated doors, you'll probably want to spruce up the front of your home a little too.
+If you're improving the interior of your home with brand new fire-rated doors, you may want to spruce up the front of your home a little, too.

-The average cost of a new front door is around £1,000, but the job will be completed in a single day, so there won't be any long-term disruption to worry about.
+The average cost of a new front door is around £1,000.
+Replacing a single door can usually be completed in 5 hours, so there won't be any long-term disruption to worry about.

-Of course, this price can fluctuate depending on the type of door you wish to have installed, with some luxury doors costing more and some simpler doors costing much less.
+Of course, this price can fluctuate depending on the type of door you wish to have installed, with some luxury doors costing more, and simpler doors costing far less.

 The labour and timescales for installing fire doors are pretty simple, as it only takes about 2 hours per door.